Nulamir/IMUMocap/README.md

 1. The mpu6050 sensors generate data about their rotation from the moment they are turned on
 2. esp8866 collects this data and sends it to the BWFGscanner via wifi
 3. BWFGscanner collect data from all sensors and put it in the memory mapped file
-4. Ordeviceskeleton read this data, use them to rotate and positioning bones
+4. ORdeviceskeleton read this data, use them to rotate and positioning bones
+5. motionbuilder can display and capture motion troth ORdeviceskeleton

 ![promo](https://user-images.githubusercontent.com/50498587/120082315-e56d3b80-c0ca-11eb-8b7f-8e5a20e0032e.jpg)